zeek/zeek-docs/doc/scripts/policy/frameworks/management/config.zeek.rst

    :Attributes: :zeek:attr:`&redef`
    :Default: ``1.0 sec``

-   The retry interval for Broker connnects.
+   The retry interval for Broker connects.
 Defaults to a more aggressive value compared to Broker's 30s.

 .. zeek:id:: Management::default_address